CityOfParisInnovationData/service-interface-vehicle-use/README.md

 # Service Interface for Vehicle Use
 Service interface for vehicle use (SIVU) is a data specification for free-floating vehicles providers REST API.
 SIVU must be used by all operators that signed the charter "vélo/2RM libre-service" of the city of Paris.
-This specification only concerns vehicles on public space.

 ## Contents
 + [Charter Specification](#charter-specification)